 One of the issues in psychiatry today is the lack of personalization.
-Physicians have historically used a “one size fits all” approach to prescribing medications, even though we know that women and minorities do not process antidepressants the same way as white men.
+Physicians have historically used a “one size fits all” approach to prescribing medications, even though we know that women and non-white individuals do not process antidepressants the same way as white men.

-Here, we discuss how genetic testing works at Prairie and how it helps physicians prescribe medications.
+Here, we discuss the reasons why genetic testing works and how it helps physicians prescribe medications.

 How does genetic testing work?